incubyte/incubyte.github.io/content/blog/finance-case-study.md

 For Productization

-- December 2022 for Repo BU in RF
+- December 2022 for Repo BU in Client org

 {{< figure src="/images/2023/02/finance-002.png" >}}